Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_Deseq2Introduction/group_25_FinalPaper.md

   analysis.

 ## Transform pVal to pAdj
-Once the pValue is calculate, an optional step is to transform it into p adjust with a process known as normalization.
-This is because we would like to adjust how many significant genes we will have in out output.
+Once the pValue is calculated, an optional step is to transform it into a value called p-adjust (pAdj) with a process known as normalization.
+This is because we would like to adjust how many significant genes we will have in the output.
 Too many significant genes would result in too much information, making the conclusion difficult to create.
 Too little significant genes and there would be not much information to analyze for the conclusion.

 There are two main ways this can work: Bonferroni Correction and False Discovery Rate.

 ### Bonferroni Correction
 The Bonferroni Correction affects the threshold by dividing the p value by the number of tests conducted.
 It is said to be strict which means that the threshold will be quite low.

-$$pAdj = \frac{pValue}{n \text{(number of tests)}}$$
+$$ pAdj = \frac{pValue}{n \text{(number of tests)}} $$

 ### False Discovery Rate